umbraco/UmbracoDocs/13/umbraco-workflow/workflow-section/workflow-settings.md

 Duplicate users are removed from email notifications.
 {% endhint %}

 By default, all emails are sent to the **Group**.
 This might not always be an ideal situation.
-For example: cancelled workflows would be best sent to the **Author** only, likewise with rejected.
+For example: canceled workflows would be best sent to the **Author** only, likewise with rejected.

 It might be useful to notify **All** the participants of completed workflows but even this may be excessive.
 Depending on your website, you can adjust the best configuration.